Rodney King to marry juror from LA police beating case

 Cynthia Kelley, who helped decide the scale of the damages, met him afterwards and they shared a pizza.
-Now, reports say, the couple have become engaged and hope to marry soon.'A godsend'
+Now, reports say, the couple have become engaged and hope to marry soon.

 Although they eventually started up a relationship, the pair later split up.

 According to Radar Online, it was only when King telephoned Ms Kelley on impulse four months ago that they were reunited.

 King described his fiancee as "a godsend" and told the magazine he could not wait to marry her.